VISA GUIDE

 Keep a consistent trail of transfers to avoid red flags

 Besides the main investor, the E-2 visa also allows certain essential employees of the enterprise to qualify for status.
-This category is designed to let treaty investors bring in workers who are critical to the successful operation of the business.
+This category lets treaty investors bring in workers who are critical to the successful operation of the business.

 Who qualifies